arrow_back

 Key Findings

-In a high-performing, low-variability market, minor gains in star ratings offer HHAs a sharper competitive edge than in other healthcare sectors.
+In a high-performing, low-variability market, small increases in star ratings offer HHAs a sharper competitive edge than in other clinical settings.

-Agencies can maximize performance by targeting functional outcome clusters, where a single innovation drives multiple interrelated measures, and expand their control over patient outcomes by partnering with qualified external providers involved during and after the episode of care.
+Agencies can maximize performance by targeting functional outcome clusters, where a single innovation drives multiple interrelated measures, and expand their influence over patient outcomes by partnering with qualified 3rd-party providers involved during and after the episode of care.

-• For a typical HHA, improving star ratings is more difficult but yields an outsized competitive advantage relative to other provider institution types.
+• Improving Star Ratings is difficult for many HHAs, but improvement creates an outsized competitive advantage relative to other clinical settings.

 Compared with adjacent provider institutions (hospitals and nursing homes), HHAs have the highest mean and median star ratings and the least rating variability, as measured by standard deviation.
 This means that, for a typical 50th percentile HHA, a 1-star increase will improve its percentile ranking more than the same 1-star increase for a typical hospital or nursing home.